 What does Key Person Life Insurance cover?

-For instance, if you’re a sole proprietor buying key person insurance on yourself, you may want enough coverage to help your heirs close your business and pay off any company debts.
-On the other hand, suppose you own a larger company and are insuring a key employee.
-In that case, you may need enough coverage to replace that person’s sales income, for example, or to provide a financial cushion while you search for the employee’s replacement.
+For instance, if you're a lone proprietor purchasing key person insurance on yourself, you might want enough coverage to assist your heirs in winding down your business and paying off any outstanding obligations from the business.
+On the other side, let's say you run a bigger business and are covering a crucial worker.
+In that event, you might require sufficient insurance to, for instance, replace the employee's sales income or act as a financial safety net while you look for a suitable replacement.

 Who owns Key Person Life Insurance, and who benefits?